antorguez95/synthetic_data_generation_framework/README.md

     ```
     conda activate SGD
     ```
+ 6. Install the required packages.
+Solutions like `requirements.txt' or `environments.yml` has been tested but `sdv` package show conflicts due to cross-dependencies.
+So, packages sould be installed manually.
+Notice that the installed version is not the most recent one, but the one that has been employed to develop and test this framework.
+In your terminal run:

+    conda install scikit-learn=1.0.2
+    conda install pandas=1.1.3
+    conda install numpy=1.21.5
+    conda install -c conda-forge imbalanced-learn=0.7.0
+    conda install matplotlib=3.5.2
+    conda install -c pytorch -c conda-forge sdv=0.14.1 conda install openpyxl=3.0.9

- 6. Download the databases and set the `DATASET_PATH` in all `datasetname_main.py` files according to your own path.
+ 8. Download the databases and set the `DATASET_PATH` in all `datasetname_main.py` files according to your own path.
 Check also that `filename` variable      contains the actual file name of the database.
 Finally, set the `DICT_PATH` variable in all `datasetname_utils.py` to store the dictionaries that contain the results properly.

 where [`environment.yml`](environment.yml) contained the name of the installed environment, the installed libraries and the channel used to download such libraries, and `datasetname` corresponds to the abovementioned datasets names.